What happens if I do not run the LBC utility?

 What if I have Bentley licensed software on other computers besides my notebook?

 The LBC utility removes or changes Bentley licensed software.
 If you run the utility to completion, your software licenses will be in compliance.
-The Microsoft Forefront Antivirus software license becomes invalid after you graduate from Bentley and must be removed via the LBC process prior to graduation.
+Sophos, the antivirus software license becomes invalid after you graduate from Bentley and must be removed via the LBC process prior to graduation.

 What will happen to my Blackboard account when I leave Bentley?